 The term and notion of Antipolitik appears in Landauer’s early anarchist articles in the 1890s.
 It designates a critical positioning vis-à-vis the organization of the workers’ movement into parties and syndicates.
 In the July 1897 article “A Few Words on Anarchism,” Landauer declares: “We [anarchists] do not consider ourselves to be a party.”
 For him, “the party is only an abstract and authoritarian concept, not a psychic reality,” furthermore it “is from the beginning the child of unreason, dependence and unphysiognomy.”
 The division of society into political parties results from the early modern evolution of medieval societies towards state administration.
 The projection of the immanent medieval governance unto a modern transcendent entity was accompanied by a retreat of the spirit into the individual (the genius).
 This evolution prompted the elaboration, by individual thinkers, of theoretical concepts of an utopian society that could be implemented by the abstract entity of the state.
 Immanent and organic community was replaced by an idealization of society which reduced its “psychic” reality, its internal rationality, its independence and beauty to a partial principle (liberalism, nationalism, socialism, etc.).
 In order to reshape society according to the chosen principle, the genius must gain the state’s approval for his cause by mobilizing as many people as possible into the relevant “party.”
 Nineteenth- and twentieth-century politics is thus a struggle between parties to determine which partial principle—uprooted from its premodern communal context—should be imposed by the state apparatus and its agents onto the individuals forming a people—now divested of their agency and reduced to a “mass.”
 Following this critique of political parties, Landauer defines the antipolitics he recommends that anarchists adopt with an ingenious play on words: “We have no political aspirations; rather we have aspirations against politics.” [wir haben vielmehr Bestrebungen gegen die Politik]

 Yet in a February 1898 article entitled “The Poet as Procurator,” Landauer adopts a more nuanced approach to antipolitics.
 There he writes: “I should keep silence on the Dreyfus affair, first as a Jew, second as a German, and third as an Antipolitiker.”
-After having ironized against “the fiery, excited and fanatic way in which international Jewry [die internazionale Judenschaft] sided with the Jewish officer Dreyfus from the beginning,” Landauer presents the antipolitical stance he :
+After having ironized against “the fiery, excited and fanatic way in which international Jewry [die internazionale Judenschaft] sided with the Jewish officer Dreyfus from the beginning,” Landauer presents the antipolitical stance he may have adopted:

 ... the Antipolitiker in me could say: why should this affair concern you?
 Isn’t it a dirty private affair of the ruling class?
 Should I agitate myself for an officer of the general staff, who would be ready, like all his fellow officers, to engineer plans to annihilate the proletariat?
 And who are those who speak for him [Dreyfus]?
 Are they not, except for men of honor like Clémenceau and Zola, politicians of the worst kind?